SCMG7/VoiceCommand/README.md

 ***pip install pyaudio -- *this is optional
 ***pip install keyboard

-To run the script simply navigate from ur terminal to the project dir, and run python <nameOfTheScript> ( for example => python voiceCommand.py )
+To run the script simply navigate from ur terminal to the project dir, and run python 'nameOfTheScript' ( for example => python voiceCommand.py )